 Caring For Our Environment

 The relative severity of future climate change hinges on how much we curb CO2 emissions during the next 40 years.
 A widely adopted goal—limiting global warming to 2°C above pre-1900 temperatures—is predicted to require cutting CO2 emissions to one-half of 1990 levels by 2050.
-Faculty who are part of the TAE academic program are investigating how we can use plants and soils to limit greenhouse gas emissions.
+Faculty who are part of the TAE academic program are investigating how we can sustainably use plants and soils to limit greenhouse gas emissions.
 Hardy non-food crops that thrive on marginal land can provide biofuels without displacing food production.
 Generating biochar (stable charcoal) from agricultural wastes and using it as a soil amendment can sequester carbon in soil while improving soil fertility.
 Rooftop gardens or plant beds, known as green roofs, can help insulate buildings and provide energy savings.

 Helping Hawai‘i Achieve Greater Self Sufficiency

 Agricultural advances can help Hawai‘i achieve greater self-sufficiency that is sustainable and resilient.
 Our reliance on imports, which represent 85 to 90 percent of our food and more than 90 percent of our energy needs, makes us more vulnerable to natural disasters, invasive species, human misdeeds, and rising fuel prices.
 Keeping agricultural land in crop production conserves green, open space and allows rainwater to recharge our aquifers.
 The work you do as a TAE student and graduate can help shape a more sustainable and affordable Hawai‘i for future generations.